INGRAM MICRO HOLDING CORP (INGM)

 Bryan Kelln

-Kelln joined the board in October 2024, within the 24-month exemption window, so the TSR underperformance trigger does not apply; he has relevant private equity and operational experience and attended all required meetings.
+Kelln joined the board in October 2024, placing him within the 24-month new-director exemption from the TSR trigger; he has relevant private equity and operational oversight experience and attended at least 75% of meetings.

 ✓ FOR